ProsperasTeam/sdk-dist/README.md

 ## Xamarin
 1. Add a new Java Bindings Library project to your existing project or create a new one.
-2. Add the latest scssdk.aar and scorelib.aar into the Jars folder in your new project.
+2. Add the latest Prosperassdk.aar and scorelib.aar into the Jars folder in your new project.
 3. View the properties for each .aar file and set the Build Action to LibraryProjectZip
 4. Build the Java Bindings Library
 5. Add a reference to your Java Bindings Library from your existing App project using the "Add Reference" context menu.
-6. Add an import statement at the top of the code in your App where you want to invoke the SCS SDK: `using Com.Scs.Scssdk;`
+6. Add an import statement at the top of the code in your App where you want to invoke the Prosperas SDK: `using Com.Prosperas.Prosperassdk;`
 7. Add the following code setting the variables to your values:

 ```
-//set the authKey to the authorization key provided by SCS.  scsApiURL can be left as an empty string, ""
+//set the authKey to the authorization key provided by Prosperas.
+ProsperasApiURL can be left as an empty string, ""
-SCSSDK scssdk = new SCSSDK(authKey, scsApiURL);
+ProsperasSDK Prosperassdk = new ProsperasSDK(authKey, ProsperasApiURL);
 //pass the application context, useremail, offercode, phonenumber, and minimum collect flag.
 //phonenumber can be passed as an empty string.
 The minimum collect flag should be set to false.
-Object scoreRes = scssdk.Score(this, userEmail, offerCode, phonenumber, false);
+Object scoreRes = Prosperassdk.Score(this, userEmail, offerCode, phonenumber, false);
 dynamic scoreObject = JsonConvert.DeserializeObject(scoreRes.ToString());
 //access the score results through the scoreObject
 referenceNumber = scoreObject.reference;